Skip to content

 },

-# Instance-specific timeout overrides
+# Instance-specific overrides

 "socket_timeout": 10.0, # Allow longer operations for this instance